TomasOrdonezG/Graph-Visualizer/README.md

 ## Description

-This is a simple directed graph creator.
+This is a simple directed and undirected graph creator.
 You're able to add and delete nodes and edges to a graph.
 The goal of this app is to visualize the way various graph algorithms work for better understanding.
 The current algorithms implemented are BFS and DFS.

 ## Usage

+Place cursor near the left side of the screen to open the sidebar.

-### Graph Nodes
+### Graph

+-   Toggle `Directed` in the sidebar to switch between a directed and an undirected graph.

+### Nodes/Vertices

 -   **Left-Click** anywhere in the blank page to **add a graph node**.
 -   **Left-Click and drage** a node to **move** it (and select it).